Spinal Injury CLE Session I - Anatomy of the Spine

-The anatomy of vertebra is discussed in depth, including unique things about each of the following types of spinal structures
+Anatomy of the vertebra is discussed in depth, including unique things about each of the following types of spinal structures.

-Anatomy of the vertebra and vertebral joints of the spine are discussed including:
+Anatomy of the vertebra and vertebral joints of the spine including:

 Cervical ligaments are discussed in depth, including why ligament sprains are different from muscle and tendon strain injuries.
 In particular, the course considers the potential impact of injuries to the Alar Ligament, Transverse Ligament and Capsules of the upper neck.
 DeShaw discusses how that can create significant neurological symptoms.